-- 4.7 For all answer types, electronic marking can support various forms of doublemarking.
+6.4 For all answer types, electronic marking can support various forms of double-marking.
 Providing images of the candidates' answers removes the traditional logistical constraints of this approach.
 For the more extensive free-form answers, a specific form of double-marking has been developed by DRS that makes use of the regular comparison of one marker's marking against another to keep marking within accepted tolerances.
 Automated or judgemental means of reconciling marking differences can be supported in real time.
-This is discussed further in the Section 5 below. - 4.8 The importance of segmentation and quality control methods tailored to question types cannot be underestimated, as its implementation has consequential changes in many other areas of the marking process.
+This is discussed further in the Section 7 below.
+6.5 The importance of segmentation and quality control methods tailored to question types cannot be underestimated, as its implementation has consequential changes in many other areas of the marking process.

-5. Quality control for long-form answers
+7. Quality control for 'unconstrained answers'